betsythefc/blog.imnotat.work/Security/browser-history-going-once.md

 Now I am very _pissed_ at this.
 It is hard to tell you how much anger I have towards groups that actively fight the privacy of individuals, no matter the reason.
 And this is another blatant attempt to continue making a state of constant surveillance.
 We must always continue fighting these types of regulations and always favor the privacy of the private citizen over the profits of the public companies.

+What's even worse, this bill includes language to prevent the FCC from making rules against this in the furture!

 # But there is hope

 Alas, there is something you can do!
 The [EFF (Electronic Frontier Foundation)](https://www.eff.org) is an organization dedicated to supporting digital security and privacy online.
 I would highly recomend that you read their [article](https://www.eff.org/deeplinks/2017/03/senate-puts-isp-profits-over-your-privacy) on the subject, donate to the EFF, and contact the [house representatives](https://act.eff.org/action/don-t-let-congress-undermine-our-online-privacy) to tell them to put a stop to this measure.

+UPDATE: The house's vote has been [scheduled for next week!](https://www.eff.org/deeplinks/2017/03/congress-debates-reversing-course-decades-consumer-privacy-protections) Call your reps!